exoplatform/exo-documentation/docs/Administration.rst

 After making a binding operation i.e. add new space binding or remove a space binding or even update a bound group, a report is generated and which could be viewed in the tab "Binding reports".
-The binding reports table contains these information
+The binding reports table contains these information:

--  Space: for the space name
+-  Space: for the space name and avatar
 -  Group: for the bound group name
 -  Start date: corresponds to the action's validation date i.e. the time of confirming the action (Add or Remove binding) in the confirmation message.
 -  End date: corresponds to the end of the group's members processing (addition or removal)